 For a more local take, Pilo Vazquez was born and raised in Huatulco and runs bay tours for groups up to 15.
 He knows the coast intimately, takes you through sea caves, and handles lunch recommendations and cold drinks along the way.

-Feel free to contact your accommodation, as there are always special sightseeing packages, or, even better, take a look at this tour and schedule it ahead of time to see the sea life up close.
+Feel free to contact your accommodation, as there are always special sightseeing packages, or, even better, take a look at this tour and schedule it in advance to see the sea life up close.

 Certainly, there's nothing else like Mexican food… oh, and its beverages.
 Mexican dishes are always filled with salsas and lots of spicy flavors, perfect for the most adventurous!
 Huatulco's restaurant scene punches well above its size.